Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 How to Occupy Your Dog During Restricted Activity

 Concerned about your dog when restricted activity is on your vet's orders?
 Hopefully the following tips and games will help keep your canine companion occupied for a good part of the day.
-Dogs do not have to necessarily and exclusively romp around and get into physical activity to get tired; lots of mental stimulation may often suffix to get part of that excess energy drained.
+Dogs do not have to necessarily and exclusively romp around and be physical to get tired; lots of mental stimulation may often suffice to drain off some of their excess energy.

-Massages may help relax your dog and sooth a bit his body and soul.
-It may be worth it to learn some T-Touch, a soothing way to calm animals down invented by Linda Tellington-Jones.
+Massages may help relax your dog and soothe his body and soul.
+It may be worthwhile to learn some T-Touch, a soothing way to calm animals down invented by Linda Tellington-Jones.
 More and more dog trainers are introducing five-minute sessions where owners caress their dogs' ears for the purpose of relaxing and preparing them to focus.

 Free shaping is a fun way to train your dog based on behaviors he offers.
 You can shape any behavior with free shaping by simply marking it with a click or yes, followed by a treat.
-Because the behavior is rewarded, it will likely repeat and you may then expand it by asking more.
-Once the behavior repeats reliably, you can then put in on cue.
+Because the behavior is rewarded, it will likely repeat, and you may then expand it by asking for more.
+Once the behavior repeats reliably, you can then put it on cue.

 In targeting, you will train your dog to touch an item with a paw or nose.
-As in free shaping you will have to mark the wanted behavior as soon as it happens.
+As in free shaping, you will have to mark the wanted behavior as soon as it happens.
 The target may be your hand, a piece of paper or anything else within reach.
-You can read more on how to train hand targeting in the article below:

 Invest in Puzzle Games